 In February 2017, the Company obtained a line of credit with a bank for up to \$3,000,000 (the "Credit Line").
 Borrowings under the Credit Line are due upon demand and accrue interest at the greater of the prime rate or the LIBOR rate plus two percent (and may be increased by three percent in the event the Company fails to (i) repay all amounts due on the Credit Line upon demand or (ii) comply with any terms or conditions relating to the Credit Line).
 The Credit Line is collateralized by substantially all the assets of the Company.
-As of May 31, 2022, the balance on the Credit Line was \$0.
-As of May 31, 2022, the Company was in compliance with the covenant for the debt service coverage ratio for the Credit Line.
+As of May 31, 2023, the balance on the Credit Line was \$0.
+As of May 31, 2023, the Company was in compliance with the covenant for the debt service coverage ratio for the Credit Line.
+Effective July 1, 2023, the use of the LIBOR rate was discontinued and replaced with the secured overnight financing rate (SOFR).